axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 ### height

 String-valued `height` allows to override the intrinsic dimensions of the datepicker.
 Default is `40`.
-Note minimum of `40px` if you use it as a inputfield.
+Note that there is a minimum of `40px` if you use it as a inputfield.
 Note that you can't change height if you use it inline.

 Example values: